Ilaiyaraaja: Honours and legacy

-On March 9, 2025, Ilaiyaraaja became the first-ever Indian, as well as Asian film composer to compose, record, and perform live a full Western classical symphony in London.
+On 9 March 2025, Ilaiyaraaja became the first-ever Indian, as well as Asian, film composer to compose, record, and perform live a full Western classical symphony in London.
 He had reportedly written the entire symphony in 34 days.
-He also composed and orchestrated the critically acclaimed Thiruvasakam in Symphony (2006), the first Indian oratorio.
-With his illustrious work over decades, Ilaiyaraaja made a deep influence on the cultural landscape of Southern India.
+He also composed and orchestrated Thiruvasakam in Symphony (2006), the first Indian oratorio.
+With his work over decades, Ilaiyaraaja made a deep influence on the cultural landscape of Southern India.

 Achille Forler, board member of the Indian Performing Right Society, said in 2017, "the kind of stellar body of work that Ilaiyaraaja has created in the last 40 years should have placed him among the world's top 10 richest composers, somewhere between Andrew Lloyd Webber ($1.2 billion) and Mick Jagger (over $300 million)."

 British musician Andy Votel, described Ilaiyaraaja in an essay thus, "Whatever "genre" of music you choose to like/ love/ promote/ protect/ politicise/ over-intellectualize/ despise/ defend or pretend to enjoy, Ilaiyaraaja has done it."
 Carnatic vocalist T. M. Krishna stated that no other film composer has displayed the broad range of understanding music like the way Ilaiyaraaja did, and the way he adapts himself and creates music is "unfathomable" making him the "absolute master".
 G. K. Venkatesh, one of the earliest mentors of Ilaiyaraaja, remarked on his success thus: "He is not in awe of his creations.
 That is the secret of his success.
 An Ilaiyaraja song is overshadowed only by another Ilaiyaraja song."

 Ilaiyaraaja's soundtrack for the 1991 film Thalapathi was included in The Guardians 100 Albums to Hear Before You Die.
 In 2003, according to an international poll conducted by BBC of more than half-a million people from 165 countries, his composition "Rakkamma Kaiya Thattu" from Thalapathi was voted fourth in the top 10 most popular songs of all time.
 Cinematographer Santosh Sivan said that Ilaiyaraaja finished composing for the entire soundtrack of the film Thalapathi in less than "half a day".

 During the recording for the song "Sundari" from the movie Thalapathi in Mumbai with R.D.
 Burman's orchestra, when Ilaiyaraaja gave the notes, they were so moved and taken in by the composition that all the musicians put their hands together in awe and gave him a standing ovation as a mark of respect.

 Personal life

-Ilaiyaraaja was married to Jeeva, and the couple has three children—Karthik Raja, Bhavatharini and Yuvan Shankar Raja—all of them are film composers and singers.
-Jeeva died on 31 October 2011.
-His brother, Gangai Amaran, is also a music director and lyricist in the Tamil film industry, and both were not on talking terms for 13 years until they met in February 2022.
-His only daughter Bhavatharini died of liver cancer on 25 January 2024.
+Ilaiyaraaja was married to Jeeva.
+With her, he has two sons, Karthik Raja and Yuvan Shankar Raja, and a daughter, Bhavatharini, all film composers and singers.
+Jeeva died on 31 October 2011, Bhavatharini died of liver cancer on 25 January 2024.

+Ilaiyaraaja's brother, Gangai Amaran, is also a music director and lyricist in the Tamil film industry.
+The two were engaged in a 13-year feud until reconciling in February 2022.

-Ilaiyaraaja regards the Tamil Hindu sage Ramana Maharshi as his spiritual guru.
+Ilaiyaraaja's was born and raised Christian, but converted to Hinduism, and regards the Tamil Hindu sage Ramana Maharshi as his spiritual guru.